 Both our guitarists made it to the top of the music business as well.

 Our German lad has released a number of records over the years, and has often appeared on German TV with the various bands he’s been in.
 He claims to have founded the first ska band in Germany, and wrote an African musical because of his love for the continent.
-He’s performed on the same bill as acts such as the Clash, Bob Marley, Devo, Eric Burdon, Inner Circle and The Specials.
+He’s performed on the same bill as acts such as The Clash, Bob Marley, Devo, Eric Burdon, Inner Circle and The Specials.
 He’s still performing today, and his current band ‘The Stimulators’ have played over a thousand gigs in Europe and The USA.

-Our other guitarist went on to be Union Entertainments Officer in his second year at UEA, and after leaving uni, he set up his own music management/agency.
-He’s represented or worked with artists such as the Skids, The Tourists, Joe Jackson, The Inmates, The Vibrators, The Rezillos, Human League, Gang of Four, Au Pairs, Fad Gadget, Spear of Destiny, John Cale, Depeche Mode, Vince Clarke, Erasure, Yazoo, Sade, Pere Ubu, Delta 5, Steve Hillage, Gong, The Outlaws, Sparks and Orbital.
+Our other guitarist went on to be Union Entertainments Officer in his second year at UEA, and after leaving uni, he soon set up his own music management/agency.
+He’s represented or worked with artists such as The Skids, The Tourists, Joe Jackson, The Inmates, The Vibrators, The Rezillos, Human League, Gang of Four, Au Pairs, Fad Gadget, Spear of Destiny, John Cale, Depeche Mode, Vince Clarke, Erasure, Yazoo, Sade, Pere Ubu, Delta 5, Steve Hillage, Gong, The Outlaws, Sparks and Orbital.
 I nearly fell off my chair when I found out about all this!

 As far as artists I’ve played on the same bill with, I can name Dave Swarbrick & Simon Nicol (Fairport Convention), Zoe and Pod (both Norfolk bands of the early 70s), Saturnalia, and that’s it.
 Doesn’t have the same ring about it, does it?